 What is the Demand Flexibility Service?

-The Demand Flexibility Service is being operated for the first time by the National Grid in a bid to conserve energy supplies and reduce strain on the grid during periods of cold weather.
+The Demand Flexibility Service is operated by the National Grid to try and conserve energy supplies and reduce strain on the grid during periods of cold weather.
 Energy customers are asked to turn everything off for a specified length of time (usually an hour or two) and can then earn money back for every kWh of energy they save by doing so.
 They were first mooted as ways to prevent blackouts but that risk has lessened thanks to mild winter weather and sufficient stored energy across Europe.

 How does the Demand Flexibility Service work?